LoFT: Parameter-Efficient Fine-Tuning for Long-tailed Semi-Supervised Learning in Open-World Scenarios: Introduction

+Beyond the standard LTSSL setting~\citep{yang2020rethinking}, a critical gap exists between theoretical assumptions and reality: most methods assume distributional homogeneity, where the labeled and unlabeled sets share the same class space.
+To bridge this gap, we explore a more pragmatic and challenging setting: Open-World LTSSL.
+In real-world scenarios, such as wildlife classification, the unlabeled stream inevitably contains Out-of-Distribution (OOD) samples (e.g., rare or unknown species) not present in the labeled set.
+Directly applying existing LTSSL methods in this context carries the risk of forcing OOD samples into in-distribution (ID) classes, thereby corrupting the feature space.
+Moreover, models trained from scratch typically lack the semantic capacity to effectively identify or reject these OOD samples~\citep{hendrycks2016baseline}.

+Motivated by theoretical insights and empirical observations, we introduce a streamlined framework called LoFT(Long-Tailed Semi-Supervised Learning via Parameter-Efficient Fine-Tuning) that leverages the high generalization capabilities of Foundation Models(FMs) to achieve inherently well-calibrated and high-quality pseudo-labels.
+Moreover, we propose LoFT-OW (LoFT under Open-World scenarios).
+By leveraging the compact feature clusters of the fine-tuned foundation model, LoFT-OW incorporates a built-in OOD detection mechanism to natively filter out irrelevant samples.
+This effectively mitigates negative transfer and preserves the purity of representation learning.

-Our contributions can be summarized as follows: \begin{itemize} \item We address the LTSSL problem and propose LoFT, a novel framework that leverages Parameter-Efficient Fine-Tuning (PEFT) of transformer-based foundation models (e.g., ViT).
-Through comprehensive experiments, we analyze the confidence behavior of LoFT and observe that it is inherently well-calibrated.
-We further demonstrate that this property can be effectively utilized to improve the quality of pseudo-labels.
+Our contributions are summarized as follows: \begin{itemize} \item We made theoretical contributions, and motivated by theoretical analysis and sufficient empirical experiments, we address the LTSSL problem and propose LoFT that is inherently well-calibrated and can be effectively utilized to impove the quality of pseudo-labels.

 \item We extend LTSSL to a more realistic Open-World Scenario, named LoFT-OW, where unlabeled data may contain OOD samples.
 LoFT incorporates a built-in OOD detection mechanism, filtering out irrelevant samples and improving model robustness and representation learning in diverse real-world data conditions.